samirmangroliya/REST-API-CALL-ANDROID/README.md

             map.put("email", strEmail); //parameters goes here.
             map.put("password", strPassword);

-            // this is post call, check 2nd parameter, map will send parameters and url, true is boolean to show progress dialog, Loading is message white requesting.
-Finall Success or failed will call.
+            // this is post call, check 2nd parameter, map will send parameters and url,
+              true is boolean to show progress dialog, Loading is message white requesting.
+              Finaly Success or failed will be called.

             new ParseController(LoginActivity.this, ParseController.HttpMethod.POST, map, true, "Loading...", new                                AsyncTaskCompleteListener() {